 One of the best things about heaven will be its eternity (CCC 459).
 We will have all these good things, and it will never end.
 How amazing is that?
 Whatever project or idea you have, no matter how ambitious, will be complete eventually.
 You will have both the resources and the time to complete it.
 Sure, we might have to dedicate time each day to worship God or do other work he commands, but in the long run there will be an infinite amount of free time to finish that project.
 Over time, as people explore they will get to see all the amazing works people have created.
 With infinite time, people will be able to step away from creating to just explore as long as they want.
 They won’t ever have that conflicted feeling of making progress in their projects or enjoying themselves in God’s creation.

 For all these reasons, I am eagerly awaiting heaven.
 Like many of the saints, I am sometimes impatient and want to be in heaven now.
 I’ve sort of been “helped” by having a lot of health problems.
 My life on earth rarely ever approaches anything peaceful because I am always suffering one way or another.
 There are still some things I’d like to achieve on earth, but I am continually motivated by this theory of heaven.
-It’s very possible that my theory is completely wrong.
-My theory makes sense logically to me, but no matter what, we are assured we will be happy for all eternity.
+It’s very possible that the blanks I have filled in are not accurate, but my theory makes sense logically.
+Regardless of the details, we are assured we will be happy for all eternity.

 Last week, I wrote about the horrible suffering those in hell will experience.
 This week, I wrote about the amazing pleasure those in heaven will experience.
 I hope that in reading about heaven you have come to understand what God has in store for us.
 I hope it has excited you so much that you don’t want to imagine not going to heaven because this is the reality: We either go to heaven or we go to hell.
 There is no other option.
 For me, it’s an easy choice which place I want to be.
 The journey may be tough, but I want to be in heaven.
 I hope you want the same thing.